MISalz/201_Reading_Notes_2020/Class-03.md

 ## JS
 *Script  can be written  for decision making script.*
 ***Use flowcharts to help write this code***

-* Conditional statements if then else
+* Conditional statements if then else pg 162

-* Switch statement uses cases to that will run until a match is found.
+* Switch statement uses cases to that will run until a match is found. pg 164

+* truthy/ falsey statements pg 167

 | Operators | |
 ---|---